k3karthic/ansible__openvpn/README.md

-# Ansible - OpenVPN Gateway
+# Ansible — OpenVPN Gateway

-The Ansible playbook in this repository configures an Ubuntu 20.04 instance running OpenVPN to act as a NAT proxy.
+The Ansible playbook configures an Ubuntu 20.04 instance running OpenVPN to act as a NAT proxy.

 **Assumption:** The instance runs in Oracle Cloud using the scripts below,
 * terraform__oci-instance-1